-This encoding has also been studied in evolutionary biology for its locality properties; see, for example, \cite{Caminiti_Petreschi}, \cite{Julstrom}, and \cite{PauldenSmith}.
-Although Picciotto referred to it as the blob code, and Kreweras and Moszkowski did not assign it a specific name, we will use the term \emph{record code} throughout, as we believe this more accurately reflects its nature.

-In \ref{suse:families}, we explore the record decomposition of some restricted families of trees.
-In particular, we recover Foata's fundamental transformation by restricting the record decomposition to path graphs.
-Finally, in \ref{sec:forest_rooted_k}, we consider record codes of forests and use it to provide a bijective proof for Cayley's formula for the number of forests rooted at a fixed set.

-The notion of a record of a Cayley tree appears implicitly in the work of A. Meir and J.~W. Moon, \cite{MM}, who studied the random process where, given a Cayley tree \( T \), an edge of $T$ is randomly selected and deleted, and among the two resulting trees, the one containing the root is retained, while the other is discarded.
-A process that continues until only the root remains.
-It was Janson who described the connection between this process and the notion of records in \cite{Janson}.
+Tree records appear implicitly in the work of A. Meir and J.~W. Moon \cite{MM} on a random process where, given a rooted tree \( T \), an edge of $T$ is randomly selected and deleted.
+Among the two resulting trees, the one containing the root is retained, while the other is discarded.
+This process continues until only the root remains.
+The connection between this process and the notion of records was first described in \cite{Janson}.